Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future: Near-field Communications and Sensing

 \subsubsection{\textbf{Near-Field Multiple Access}}

 Spatial division multiple access (SDMA) is a key technology used to enhance MIMO communication's spectrum efficiency.
 In ISAC networks, SDMA can be particularly beneficial in scenarios where communication and sensing tasks need to be performed simultaneously or in close temporal proximity.
 SDMA's capability to create spatially distinct channels allows for simultaneous and independent signals transmission to multiple users and targets, providing a valuable solution for effectively managing communication and sensing tasks in close temporal proximity.
-By employing SDMA, ISAC systems can allocate resources efficiently, optimize data transmission, and enhance the overall network capacity.
 ELAA introduces an additional resolution in the near-field domain, allowing spatial resources to be further divided into different grids based on distance and angle.
-The near-field beam focusing effect can be leveraged to enhance the spatial resolution of SDMA, allowing for more precise beamforming and targeted communication and sensing.
-The spatial selectivity offered by SDMA becomes even more pronounced in near-field, enabling more efficient utilization of available spatial resources for simultaneous data transmission to multiple users.
-However, it also presents challenges related to beam steering and interference management that need to be addressed through specialized multiple access schemes.
 According to the characteristics of the near field, location division multiple access (LDMA) \cite{ldma} is a promising near-field multiple access technology.
 The core idea is to utilize additional spatial resources in the distance domain to serve different users in different positions in the near field (determined by angle and distance).